samelyuk/volvo-rti-retrofit/README.md

 Your contributions have significantly enriched this project, and I deeply appreciate your efforts.
 Thank you!

+## What is now working:
+- OpenAuto Pro with Bluetooth and internal audio player, hands-free calling, 15 band equalizer, etc.
+- Android Auto
+- The buttons on the steering wheel, including RTI buttons.
+- Opening and closing the display using buttons Enter+Back.
+- Changing the display brightness, using buttons Next+Yes/No.
+## Future works:
+- Add the rear camera
+- Add OBD info
+- Add a small battery to maintain power during engine startup

 ## Table of Contents
 1. [Connection Overview](#connection-overview)